'Evil' acid attacker gets life sentence

 Mr van Dongen, 29, was left paralysed from the neck down and lost an ear, eye and his left leg following the attack, and ended his own life in a Belgian hospital in January 2017.

-The judge told Wallace she had "chosen the moment" for the attack when Mr van Dongen was wearing only boxer shorts and was asleep in bed at her flat in Westbury Park.
+The judge told Wallace she had "chosen the moment" for the attack when Mr van Dongen was wearing only boxer shorts and asleep in bed at her flat in Westbury Park.

 "Vulnerable, almost naked, he awoke but had no real opportunity to avoid the focus of your acid attack, namely his face and then his body," she said.